WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 adb shell "/sdcard/msc.sh"
 ```

-Duo should now be in USB 3 Mass Storage Mode.
+Surface Duo should now be in USB 3 Mass Storage Mode.

 ### Installing Windows

-- Make sure you are in Mass Storage Mode, that your Duo is plugged into your PC
+- Make sure you are in Mass Storage Mode, that your Surface Duo is plugged into your PC
 - Mount the partitions you have created using diskpart and assign them some letters:

 ```